 Theory to Practice / Theory-to-Practice

 Hyphenate and capitalize “Theory-to-Practice” when used as the formal name of OWU’s Theory-to-Practice Grant Program.
-(Do not use “TiPiT,” an acronym that stands for Theory into Practice into Theory.)
-The phrase "theory to practice" is lower case when not part of a proper name and hyphenated based on usage.
+The program is part of the OWU Connection and allows students, faculty, and staff to apply for competitive university-funded grants to support academic, research, internship, and service experiences.
+(Do not use “TiPiT,” an outdated acronym that stands for Theory into Practice into Theory.)
+The phrase "theory to practice" is lowercase when not part of a proper name and hyphenated based on usage.

 - A Theory-to-Practice Grant recipient